redbadger/crux/docs/src/part-1/shell.md

 ## Preparing the core

-We will prepare the core for both kinds of supported shells - native ones and webassembly ones.
+We will prepare the core for both kinds of supported shells - native ones and WebAssembly ones.

 To help with the native setup, Crux uses Mozilla's [Uniffi](https://mozilla.github.io/uniffi-rs/) to generate the bindings.
-For webassembly, it uses [wasm-bingen](https://wasm-bindgen.github.io/wasm-bindgen/).
+For WebAssembly, it uses [wasm-bingen](https://wasm-bindgen.github.io/wasm-bindgen/).

 First, lets update our `Cargo.toml`: